 If used in combination with -I, the POST data will instead be appended to the URL with a HEAD request.

-If this option is used several times, the following occurrences make no difference.
+If this option is used several times, only the first one is used.
 This is because undoing a GET doesn't make sense, but you should then instead enforce the alternative method you prefer.